Why the Truck Driving Academy?

 Please note that many companies prefer that you begin as a "Co-Driver" to gain company training and driving experience within their operations.
 After a very short time, they will transition you into your own position as you become more knowledgeable.
 These positions are a great way to begin your truck driving career, gain confidence and experience, and get paid along the way!

 To qualify for employment as a professional over-the-road driver, you must be 21 years of age and hold a valid Commercial Driver’s License.
 You must pass a DOT physical exam and an alcohol and controlled substance test.

 For intrastate Ohio, applicants may qualify at 18 years of age.
 To enroll in the program, you must possess a valid Ohio driver’s license.
 The Truck Driving Academy will reimburse the costs of acquiring an Ohio driver’s license for qualified out-of-state students.

-The cost for either the weekday or weekend programs is $4800.
+The cost for the Class A weekday or weekend programs is $5300, and the cost for the Class B weekday program is $2900.
 This will cover the entire cost of the program (instruction, materials, truck driving time, and practice tests) as well as state-required testing and licensing fees and DOT-required physical and drug screen.
 HAZMAT Endorsement is included in the program cost as well.

 Sources of Financial Aid